Amphiluke/floating-scroll/README.md

 The plugin’s CSS file provides some basic styles for elements with classes `.fl-scrolls-viewport` and `.fl-scrolls-body`.
 Feel free to adjust their styles in your stylesheets as needed.

-### Tips
+### “Unobtrusive” mode

-You can also make a floating scroll bar more “unobtrusive” so that it will appear only when the mouse pointer hovers over the scrollable container.
+You can make a floating scroll bar more “unobtrusive” so that it will appear only when the mouse pointer hovers over the scrollable container.
 To do so just apply the class `fl-scrolls-hoverable` to the desired scrollable container owning the floating scroll bar.

 ## Live demos